ogecko/alpaca-benro-polaris/docs/troubleshooting.md

   * Your driver should now update.
 NOTE: Your camera is now listed under `Portable device`.
 Other software may not function correctly with the Device Manager configured this way.
   * You can change back to the original setting by following these steps and selecting `libusbK Usb Devices` as the new driver instead of `MTP USB Device`.

-Nina will now connect to your camera.
+Hopefully, Nina will now connect to your camera.

 ### N8 - Cannot Connect Nikon D850 Camera with Nina
 There is a known issue with connecting a D850 via USB2 with Nina.
 Try connecting the Nikon D850 via a USB3 or USB-C port.
 See this [Redit Post on the D850 and Nina](https://www.reddit.com/r/AskAstrophotography/comments/169yzsd/nikon_d850_will_not_connect_to_nina/) for more details.